 |Values are valid only on day of printing.|

-Congenital disorders of glycosylation (CDG), formerly known as carbohydrate-deficient glycoprotein syndrome, are a group of nearly 70 inherited metabolic disorders affecting several steps of the pathway involved in the glycosylation of proteins.
-CDG are classified into 2 groups.
+Congenital disorders of glycosylation (CDG), formerly known as carbohydrate-deficient glycoprotein syndrome, are a group of over 75 inherited metabolic disorders affecting several steps of the pathway involved in the glycosylation of proteins.
+CDG are currently classified into 2 main groups.
 Type I CDG is characterized by defects in the assembly or transfer of the dolichol-linked glycan, while type II involves processing defects of the glycan.
 Apolipoprotein CIII (Apo-CIII) isoforms, a protein with a single core 1 mucin type O-glycosylate protein, is a complementary evaluation for the CDG type II profile.
 This analysis will evaluate mucin type O-glycosylation, a defect that happens in the Golgi apparatus, and will change the ratios, increasing the asialo or monoisalo forms and decreasing the fully sialilate (disialo) forms.

 Screening for congenital disorders of glycosylation